-Chicago Public Schools is deeply committed to the mission of the CDI and has worked in partnership with CASEL for nearly 20 years to implement social and emotional learning (SEL) practices in its schools.
-District leaders have advocated for SEL as a framework for improving school climate, mental health services, discipline practices, and academic engagement.
+Chicago Public Schools (CPS) is deeply committed to the mission of the CDI and has worked in partnership with CASEL for nearly 20 years to implement social and emotional learning (SEL) practices in its schools.
+District leaders have integrated SEL into the district’s vision and core school improvement processes.
+SEL provides a framework for improving school climate, mental health services, discipline practices, and academic engagement.
 Despite the challenges of changing policy and practice in a large and diverse urban district, CPS has sustained and deepened support for SEL.
 This trend has accelerated since 2012, thanks to its involvement in the CDI.

 SEL in Action

 SEL skills instruction: CPS has scaled implementation of evidence-based programming for SEL across its many diverse schools.

 - 342 out of a total of 421 elementary schools are implementing evidence-based programs to explicitly teach social and emotional skills, including Second Step, PATHS, Caring School Community, Responsive Classroom, Developmental Designs, and The Leader in Me.
 The district is supporting new approaches to SEL in secondary schools.

 - High school students gain exposure to SEL through schoolwide climate and culture development, restorative practices, community-building routines, mentorship programs, and extracurricular activities.
 SEL is also embedded in social science and health curricula, as well as other core content areas.

 - The district’s strategic plan for Multi-Tiered Systems of Support expects that all schools will adopt a systematic approach to ensure that all students’ social and emotional needs are met.
 This includes developing supportive school and classroom environments that promote social and emotional growth, and instruction that provides opportunities to practice the competencies outlined in the Illinois SEL Standards, as well as targeted social and emotional supports when needed.